 - Call them at 1-800-656-1918 (US number)

-- In-Person Store (Rare; only a few locations in CA or AZ)
+- In-Person Store (Rare; only a few locations in CA and AZ)

-- Contact Support through Ring App (The app offers phone and chat support.)
+- Contact support through the Ring App (phone and chat support)

-On that Ring Support page, you can enter your question in the search box and hit Support or click on the small tab to start a Chat.
-I prefer the chat support because it saves me time from dialing a number and physically talking to someone.
+On the Ring Support page, enter your question in the search box and hit “Support” or click on the small tab to start a Chat.
+I prefer Chat Support because it saves me time from dialing a number and physically talking to someone.

 - Open the Ring app.